Replacing CFL, Halogen and LED light bulbs

 There can also be health damage from these the light spectrum frequencies which produce predominantly UV blue light.

-(a) Excess UV blue light can damage the eye.
+(a) Excess UV blue light can damage the eye and cause macular degeneration.

 Because LED light is so concentrated and has high blue content, it can cause severe glare, resulting in pupillary constriction in the eyes.